devsh0/onebrc/README.md

 of the goals was to keep the solution as readable as possible.
 I may come back to optimize this further, and that could be months in the future.
 It better be readable then.

 - City names mixed with data + bucketed hash table.
-This is not a problem for the default dataset because most buckets are never touched so the hot buckets are always resident in L1d.
+This is only a tiny problem for the default dataset because most buckets are never touched so the hot buckets are always resident in L1d.
 If the dataset changes and we start touching more buckets or map more entries to the same bucket, this will become a bottleneck.
-If we don't increase the bucket count, the hashtable grows vertically which means we'll spend more time searching in buckets.
-If we increase the number of buckets, the hash table grows horizontally and would likely miss L1d very frequently.

-- Lots of cross-NUMA traffic.
-This was a bit of a surprise.
-Workers are pinned to specific CPUs and default NUMA policy in Linux should allocate physical memory for a given CPU in the local NUMA node.
-But I observed \>100 MB cross-NUMA traffic in the main loop.
-I have no idea where that is coming from.
-In the merge stage these transactions are expected, but not in the parse loop.
+- ...quiet a few others.